 MMI in Thailand

 Thailand has been one of the more recent destinations for MMI.
 The medical and dental teams are composed of volunteers from North America and the Philippines and led by Dr. Allan Melicor.
 They provide curative and preventive care to the villagers living in the Tsunami-hit outlying areas of Phuket and among the sea gypsies and migrants, as well as those in flood-damaged villages around Samroiyod.
 The team works closely with the workers and missionaries of the Philippine Association of Baptists for World Evangelism – Thailand.
 MMI Philippines leads the way as they reach out to neighbouring countries.

 Dr. Allan B. Melicor is a General, Cancer and Laparoscopic Surgeon serving with MMI as a Project Director throughout Asia.
 Allan was trained in the Philippines, U.S.A., U.K., and Japan.
 He lives with his wife Blessie, an RN, and son Allen Paul in the Philippines.
 They were introduced to MMI in 1994 when a surgical team went to the Philippines.
 After volunteering that year, Allan has continued to host projects at the Bethel Baptist Hospital in Bukidnon, Aklan Baptist Hospital, Leyte Baptist Hospital & Leyte Province, Palawan Baptist Hospital and in North and South Palawan, the Tboli Evangelical Clinic and various places in Northern Philippines, as well as in Nepal, Cambodia, Thailand, and Vietnam.

 Kanchanaburi & Korat

 Kanchanaburi is a town of 30,000 people and is situated 3 hrs by land transport northwest of Bangkok.
 It’s known for the Death Railway, built during WWII ,and the Kanchanaburi War Cemetery.
 It a popular destination for tourists.
-People in these villages are farmers and speak the Thai language; English is rarely spoken there.
+People in these villages are farmers and speak the Thai language.